falkr/ttm4115/pages/unit-interactions.md

 * Of course, don't look at it before you created your own solution.
 * Add a new section *Reflection* to your document and compare your solution.
   * Is there any significant difference?
-* Deliver your final document on Blackboard.
+* Deliver your final document on Teams

-# Feedback on T1
+# Feedback on Specification Version 1

-Via MS Teams you will receive all feedback documents from the others to your delivery T1.
+Via MS Teams you will receive all feedback documents from the others to your first version of the system specification.
-Work through all of them and update your original T1.
+Read through all of them and conclude on which feedback to react on in the next version.

-* You will resubmit most of T1 in T3.
-* You may adjust it to follow any changes in you project.
+A suggestion for the working style:

+* Each one of you opens one of the feedback documents
+* You go through them item by item, comparing the feedback
+* One of you collects your conclusion or todos to each element in a new working document

-# Checklist
+# Reflection

- -

-### MS Teams

-- Deliver the reflection over your solutions in comparison to the ones provided.
-- Ask for feedback in general
-- Report any errors with the provided solution
-- Discuss, with me or other teams

-### Team Reflection for This Unit
+### Team Reflection

 * Add another section to the team reflection document, just like every week.